 Yes, I’ve had the experience of an exact phrase coming to mind and not wanting to lose it.
 But more often than not, even if I do forget it, something just as good or better will come up when I get the chance to write it down.

 In other words, I trust my muse to wait for me if the idea is good enough.

-Daniella Levy is the author of Letters to Josep: An Introduction to Judaism, and her debut novel, By Light of Hidden Candles, is forthcoming from Kasva Press.
+Daniella Levy is the author By Light of Hidden Candles (Kasva Press, 2017) and Letters to Josep: An Introduction to Judaism (Guiding Light Press, 2016).
 Her blog, The Rejection Survival Guide, explores the creative life and resilience in the face of rejection.
-She also blogs about Judaism and life in Israel at LetterstoJosep.com, and her articles, short fiction, and poetry have been published by Writer’s Digest, Kveller, Reckoning, Newfound, the Rathalla Review, the Jewish Literary Journal, Silver Birch Press, and more.
+She also blogs about Judaism and life in Israel at LetterstoJosep.com, and her articles, short fiction, and poetry have been published by Writer’s Digest, Reckoning, Newfound, Rathalla Review, arc (journal of the Israel Association of Writers in English), the Jewish Literary Journal, Silver Birch Press, and more.
 Learn more about her at Daniella-Levy.com.